20 Good movies to Learn Korean

 They live in a Banjiha, a dark and tiny semi-basement house.

-While talking with his friend (Park Seo-joon), Ki-Woo discovers he has an English teaching job in Korea that pays a good amount of money.
+While talking with his friend (Park Seo-Joon), Ki-Woo discovers he has an English teaching job in Korea that pays well.

 Grabbing this opportunity, he tries to bring his entire family to work in the vast house.

-The simple dialogues mixed with not so tricky vocabulary make this cinema suitable for all Korean students.
+The simple dialogues and not-so-tricky vocabulary make this cinema suitable for all Korean students.

 11. Sunny (써니), 2011

-Sunny is a story of seven girls who were best friends in school.
+Sunny is the story of seven girls who were best friends in school.
 However, destiny and a life-changing incident drift them apart.
-This flick shows how life can take a full swing and enjoy the moments while we are at it.
+This flick shows how life can take full swing and how we can enjoy the moments while at it.

-Na-mi, played by Shim Eun-kyung, transfers to a school in Seoul from a small town of Jeolla Province.
+Na-mi, played by Shim Eun-kyung, transfers to a school in Seoul from a small town in Jeolla Province.

-Coming from a small town, she has a southern dialect when speaking.
-She shakes out of nervousness and gets bullied by some classmates on her first day not to let it out.
+Coming from a small town, she speaks a southern dialect.
+She shakes out of nervousness and gets bullied by some classmates on her first day, not letting it out.

-Later, a group of girls saves her, and she slowly gets comfortable with them, hence becoming a part of them.
+Later, a group of girls saves her, and she slowly gets comfortable with them, becoming part of them.
 They call the group of seven girls “Sunny.”

-It casts some well-renowned faces of the Korean entertainment industry.
-It includes Kang So-ra, Kim Min-young, Park Jin-joo, Nam Bo-ra, Kom Bo-mi, and Min Hyo-ri.
+It casts some well-renowned faces in the Korean entertainment industry, including Kang So-ra, Kim Min-young, Park Joo, Nam Bo-ra, Kom Bo-mi, and Min Hyo-ri.

-The movie provides an ample possibility to understand everyday speech.
+The movie provides ample possibility to understand everyday speech.

 12. Burning (버닝), 2018